 If you are after a decent-sized 4x4 company car with a cheap tax liability and can live with two seats then the Rexton W CSX should definitely be considered, but for someone that requires a bit more of a working vehicle you should probably still look more towards a pick-up truck with a covered loadspace, and, conveniently, Ssanyong also offers this with its new Korando Sports.

 On the whole, customers will be buying Rextons for the cost savings, and SsangYong provides real value in that market.
+Not just from benefit in kind (BIK) but also van road tax too.
 It is as much a part time commercial vehicle as it is a part time passenger car, therefore anyone who can live with a foot in both camps will be hard pressed to find a more suitable off-roader than the Rexton.